qodly/custom-components/README.md

 Contributions are welcome and encouraged!
 Please take a look at the [contribution guidelines](CONTRIBUTING.md).

-See the [Qodly documentation](https://developer.qodly.com/docs/customComponent/overview) to learn how to write custom components.
+See the [Qodly documentation](https://developer.qodly.com/docs/customComponent/overview) to learn how to code a new custom components.

 To download custom components:

 ![alt text](https://github.com/qodly/custom-components/blob/main/install%20component.gif)

+To see how to install the component in the Studio: [Qodly documentation](https://developer.qodly.com/docs/studio/design-webforms/components/uploadCustomComponents)

 ## Table of Contents